Strong U.S. retail sales reinforce December interest rate hike

 The strong sales report is a good omen heading into the holiday shopping season.
 Last week, Macy's and Kohl's Corp expressed optimism about the holiday shopping season, despite reporting a decline in sales in the third quarter.

-U.S. Treasuries were trading higher, while stocks rose.
-The dollar was little changed versus a basket of currencies.
+U.S. stocks were trading mostly higher, while the dollar was little changed against a basket of currencies.
+U.S. Treasuries rose after declining for five straight trading sessions.

-September's upward revision to core retail sales suggests that the economy's 2.9 percent annualized growth rate in the third quarter could be raised when the government publishes its second estimate later this month.
+September's upward revision to core retail sales suggests that the economy's 2.9 percent annualized growth rate in the third quarter could be raised when the government publishes its second GDP estimate later this month.

 Coming on the heels of data this month showing a rapidly tightening labor market and signs of a turnaround in the manufacturing sector, the upbeat retail sales report implied a pickup in economic activity early in the fourth quarter.

-The Atlanta Fed is currently forecasting the economy growing at a 3.1 percent annualized rate in the fourth quarter.
+The Atlanta Fed lifted its fourth-quarter GDP growth estimate by two-tenths of a percentage point to a 3.3 percent rate after Tuesday's data.

-The retail sales report also reinforced views that the Federal Reserve will raise interest rates at its Dec.
+The report also reinforced views that the Fed will raise interest rates at its Dec.
 13-14 policy meeting.

-Rate hike prospects have also been boosted by a rally in U.S. stocks in the wake of the last week's election of Republican candidate Donald Trump as the next president.
+Rate hike prospects have also been boosted by a rally in U.S. stocks in the wake of the last week's election of Republican candidate Donald Trump as the next president, despite a lot of hand-wringing over his proposed policies.

 The Fed this month left interest rates unchanged but said its monetary policy-setting committee "judges that the case for an increase in the federal funds rate has continued to strengthen."
 The U.S. central bank raised its benchmark overnight interest rate last December and has held it steady since, largely because of concerns over low inflation.